Second-order Temporal Pooling for Action Recognition: Results

 \comment{

 }

-\subsection{Correlation Pooling:}
+\subsection{Correlation Pooling}

-Next, we evaluate our correlation pooling (TCP) scheme and its kernelized variants (KCP and BKCP) on CNN features (FC8 for TCP and KCP, FC6 for BKCP) from the three input modalities.
-The results are shown in Table~\ref{tab:mpii_jhmdb_cp_kcp_comparison}.
-Comparing these results to those in Table~\ref{tab:ssaid_mpii_jhmdb_frame_level_comparison}, shows that KCP improves sequence level performance substantially for both MPII, JHMDB, and HMDB datasets; from 39.5\% to 66.1\% for RFS on MPII, from 62.6\% to 72.7\% on JHMDB, from 54.4\% on HMDB-51 to 66.7\%.
-However, correlation pooling seems less effective on UCF101, which we believe is due to two reasons, namely (i) there is a strong bias that per-frame context offers for UCF101 video sequences (as is similarly pointed out by~\cite{DBLP:journals/corr/HeSSK16}), as a result there is nothing more in the temporal evolution of classifiers that is captured by our second-order method, and (ii) the co-occurrences of actions (or confusion between classes) is minimal and offers a very weak signal that can be taken advantage of by our scheme.
-Table~\ref{tab:mpii_jhmdb_cp_kcp_comparison} also shows that kernelizing the temporal correlations (TCP versus KCP or BKCP) is always useful; demonstrating a consistent 5\% improvement from its non-kernelized variant.
+Next, we evaluate our correlation pooling (TCP) scheme and its kernelized variants (KCP and BKCP) on CNN features (FC8 and FC layer for VGG16 and ResNet-152 respectively for both TCP and KCP, and FC6 and pool5 of VGG16 and ResNet-152 respectively for BKCP) from the three input modalities.
+The results are shown in Tables~\ref{tab:mpii_jhmdb_cp_kcp_comparison} and~\ref{tab:hmdb_and_ucf101_cp_kcp_comparison}.
+Comparing these results to those in Table~\ref{tab:ssaid_mpii_jhmdb_frame_level_comparison}, show that KCP improves sequence level performance substantially on all datasets; from 39.5\% to 66.1\% for RFS on MPII, from 62.6\% to 72.4\% on JHMDB, from 54.4\% on HMDB-51 63.5 to 66.5\% and 91.0\% to 94.5\% on UCF101.
+Tables~\ref{tab:mpii_jhmdb_cp_kcp_comparison} and~\ref{tab:hmdb_and_ucf101_cp_kcp_comparison} also show that kernelizing the temporal correlations (TCP versus KCP or BKCP) is always useful; demonstrating a consistent 5-10\% improvement from its non-kernelized variant.
+We also find that BKCP performs better than KCP overall.
+This is unsurprising given that BKCP has more dimensionality, and also captures features in the CNN pipeline more closer to the input images than KCP that directly operates on the CNN classifier outputs -- as a result, class confusions are more prominent in BKCP and thereby better correlation descriptors.
+However, for UCF101 dataset, we find that the effects are reversed almost consistently.
+This we suspect is due to the larger training size of this dataset -- as a result the final CNN features are already very discriminative for the actions.
+This intuition is consistent with the results in Table~\ref{tab:ssaid_mpii_jhmdb_frame_level_comparison} for UCF101, where the final frame-level average pooling accuracy is already high.
+However, we still find that KCP and BKCP is beneficial and improves the average pooling performance by about 2-3\%.